 Particularly fast passage through the immigration counters is possible in Boston, Dallas, Denver, Pittsburgh, San Francisco and Washington D.C.
 Significantly more time should be allowed in Los Angeles, Miami and at JFK New York.

-Freight volumeIn 2020, a total of 40.79 billion ton-kilometers (= total mass transported in tons multiplied by kilometers traveled) of cargo was moved by air in the United States.
+Freight volumeIn 2020, a total of 40.79 billion ton-kilometers (= total mass transported in tons multiplied by kilometers traveled) of cargo was moved by air in the United States of America.
 John F Kennedy International Airport alone accounted for around 1.46 million metric tons.